 Make ahead tips

-- Meal prep: you can meal prep this roasted cauliflower recipe by cutting the florets in advance so you can quickly roast them when ready to eat.
+- florets in advance so you can quickly roast them when ready to eat.
 Alternatively, you can roast the cauliflower beforehand, let it cool, and store it in an airtight container in the fridge for up to 4 days.

-- Reheat: you can reheat the roasted cauliflower in the microwave, air fryer, toaster oven, or regular oven.
+- Reheat: you can reheat the leftovers in the microwave, air fryer, toaster oven, or regular oven.
 Just reheat until the cauliflower has warmed through.

 Ready for more?